Superconvergence of the Strang splitting when using the Crank-Nicolson scheme for parabolic PDEs with Dirichlet and oblique boundary conditions: Abstract

 \section{Abstract}

 We show that the Strang splitting method applied to a diffusion-reaction equation with inhomogeneous general oblique boundary conditions is of order two when the diffusion equation is solved with the Crank-Nicolson method, while order reduction occurs in general if using other Runge-Kutta schemes or even the exact flow itself for the diffusion part.
-We also show that this method recovers stationary states in contrast with splitting methods in general.
-We prove these results when the source term only depends on the space variable.
+We prove these results when the source term only depends on the space variable, an assumption which makes the splitting scheme equivalent to the Crank-Nicolson method itself applied to the whole problem.
 Numerical experiments suggest that the second order convergence persists with general nonlinearities.

 \textbf{Key words.} Strang splitting, Crank-Nicolson, diffusion-reaction equation, nonhomogeneous boundary conditions, order reduction

 \textbf{AMS subject classifications.} 65M12, 65L04